SEMICeu/documentation/README.md

 Nevertheless, this documentation provides insights in how a resolution is integrated in the published artefacts of the data specification.

 Thus, to adequately respond to the use case, _editors_ should understand how to operate the [toolchain](#Usage) to efficiently create the artefacts for a data specification.
+The created artefacts are always a human readable form (e.g. HTML) together with other supportive representations (JSON-LD context files, SHACL shapes, RDF vocabularies, etc.) depending on the nature of the data specification.

+The editorial activity typically requires to iterate several times in order to reach the final resolution.
+The [toolchain](#usage) reduces the workload on editors created by these iterations, makes the artefact creation less errorprone and at the same time increase the coherency between the different data specifications.
+It also can play an important role to train future editors to maintain the data specifications.

 ### Publication of the artefacts

-The general idea is to publish each data specification in a human readable form (e.g. HTML) together with other supportive representations (JSON-LD context files, SHACL shapes, RDF vocabularies, etc.).
-The expectations, representations, and content has evolved over time, but has never been written out in a specification (e.g. style guide).
-Instead, through community feedback and the experience of the SEMIC editors an implicit expectation has been realised.
+After creating the artefacts, the editor has to make them accessible for the consumers.
+For this the artefacts have to be stored in a publication environment.

-Today the process adopted by SEMIC has evolved into using GitHub; one repository per data specification.
+Today the publication environment adopted by SEMIC has evolved into using GitHub; one repository per data specification.
 Over the past years, the organisation and structure of these repositories underwent a gradual harmonisation process.
+More specifically, the consumer access is facilitated through [GitHub Pages](https://pages.github.com/), a service offered to render webpages stored in a repository.

 Since these repositories were created before an automated artefact generation tooling was applied, the repositories are set up and organised with the assumption that the content of the repository is manually created.

-Each repository has an individual lifecycle.
+The original source code for the [toolchain](#usage) has not designed with this publication choice in mind, therefore editors are today required to manually collect the generated artefacts and store them in the appropriate data specification repository.
+It is future work to reduce the manual activity.